 An international study by Australian, Canadian and Danish scientists used data from 11 European countries on levels of antibiotic resistance in human and farm-animal E. coli, and antibiotic use in humans.
 They found strong and statistically significant correlations between resistance to several antibiotics, including critically important antibiotics such as fluoroquinolones and modern cephalosporins, in human E. coli, and resistance to the same antibiotics in poultry and pig E. coli.
-They also found that antibiotic use in humans was only correlated with antibiotic resistance in humans for two of the four classes of antibiotics examined.
+They also found that antibiotic use in humans for two of the four classes of antibiotics examined.

-They concluded that: 'In addition to the contribution of antimicrobial usage in people, a large proportion of resistant E. coli isolates causing blood stream infections in people are likely derived from food animal sources' [33].
+They concluded that: 'In addition to the contribution of antimicrobial usage in people, a large proportion of resistant E. coli isolates causing blood stream infections in people are likely derived from food animal sources'36.